cs675-spring20-projs/lab1/README.md

 Specifically, <tt>invokeService()</tt> is where the task dispatching really happens.
 Fill out the missing piece in there.
-The next missing piece is a <tt>for</tt> loop that loops over all the tasks, and use <tt>select</tt> inside of the <tt>for</tt> loop to select between two channels: <tt>registerChan</tt>, and <tt>readyChan</tt>.
+The next missing piece to be fixed is a <tt>for</tt> loop that loops over all the tasks, and use <tt>select</tt> inside of the <tt>for</tt> loop to select between two channels: <tt>registerChan</tt>, and <tt>readyChan</tt>.
 This is also where you get to connect the different pieces of the RPC